List of content you will read in this article:

 Amazon Web Service is just one Virtual Private Cloud service that stores your website and computing resources in no physical location.
 Instead, they will be assigned to your website(s) whenever there is a demand and you need them.

-This means that Virtual Private Clouds are effectively the most efficient and reliable kind of web hosting, and they have a nearly one hundred percent uptime.
+This means that Virtual Private Clouds are effectively the most efficient and reliable kind of web hosting, and they have nearly one hundred percent uptime.

 Amazon Web Service servers are super flexible and can move about, meaning if one computer goes down or is overbooked, then it can simply transition to use resources from somewhere else.